-Social Security Disability Status
+Social Security Disability Resource Center

 What makes you eligible for Social Security Disability or SSI?

-1. Medical evidence - This includes all the records that are obtained by the social security administration from your treatment providers, including admission and discharge summaries, reports of bloodwork, imaging (CT scans, xrays, PET scans, and MRI scans), and the notes made by your specific doctors, particularly the doctor who would be considered your treating physician.
+1. Medical evidence - This includes all the records that are obtained by the Social security administration from your treatment providers, including admission and discharge summaries, reports of bloodwork, imaging (CT scans, xrays, PET scans, and MRI scans), and the notes made by your specific doctors, particularly the doctor who would be considered your treating physician.

 Medical evidence, at the disability application and reconsideration appeal levels, is generally confined to just medical records.
 However, at the social security hearing level, it usually includes (assuming the claimant's disability attorney or disability representative is competent and experienced) a statement from the treating physician on something known as an residual functional capacity form or medical source statement.